MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/vTrue/Get-AzureRmWebAppMetrics.md

 ```

 ### -Name
-Specifies the name of the WebApp.
+Specifies the name of the Web App.

 ```yaml
 Type: String